 Abraham took out a knife and then God moved.

 The voice came from heaven, “do not lay your hand on the boy or do anything to him.”

-Seen immediately was a ram caught in a thicket, and then Abraham named that place after God’s key character: The Lord will provide, or in Hebrew, Jehoval Jireh.
+Seen immediately was a ram caught in a thicket, and then Abraham named that place after God’s key characteristic: The Lord will provide, or in Hebrew, Jehovah Jireh.

 We don’t know if anyone talked on the way home.